peferron/algo/floyd-warshall/README.md

 * Suitable for finding shortest paths in directed or undirected weighted graphs with positive or negative edge weights but no negative cycles.
 * Time complexity: O(n³).
 * Space complexity: O(n²).

+To find shortest paths in weighted directed acyclic graphs with positive or negative weights, see the module [dag_shortest_path](../dag_shortest_path).

+To find hortest paths in directed or undirected weighted graphs with positive weights only, see the module [dijkstra](../dijkstra).